Alexandre-RICHARD/starter-front/README.md

 ## Technologies Used

 - Vite bundler, fast and powerful
-- React used accompanied by Redux Toolkit State Manager
+- React used accompanied by Zustand State Manager
 - React Refresh, allowing you to save/reload without losing state information
 - TypeScript, to uncover errors more quickly
-- ESLint, to keep a beautiful code
+- ESLint deeply configured with Prettier, to keep a beautiful code
 - Sass, to write your style more logically

-## Other details :

-- Aliases for easier import
-- Practical npm scripts to automate some tasks
-- A configuration adapted to simply test the store with Redux
-- Using of assets and utilities ready
-- Environments variables
+- Vitest to make unit tests and functionnal tests with jsdom

 ## Dependencies

 List of major dependencies used in the project:

-- `@reduxjs/toolkit`
-- `@stylistic/eslint-plugin`
-- `@testing-library/...`
-- `@types/...`
 - `eslint`
-- `jsdom`
 - `react`
+- `prettier`
 - `sass`
 - `typescript`
 - `vite`
 - `vitest`
+- `zustand`

+List of Eslint related dependencies

+- `@stylistic/eslint-plugin`
+- `@typescript-eslint/eslint-plugin`
+- `@typescript-eslint/parser`
+- `eslint-config-airbnb`
+- `eslint-config-airbnb-typescript`
+- `eslint-config-prettier`
+- `eslint-plugin-import`
+- `eslint-plugin-jsx-a11y`
+- `eslint-plugin-prettier`
+- `eslint-plugin-react`
+- `eslint-plugin-react-hooks`
+- `eslint-plugin-react-refresh`
+- `eslint-plugin-simple-import-sort`
+- `typescript-eslint`

 ## Scripts

 - `start`: Run the development server using Vite.
 - `test`: Run tests using Vitest.
 - `update`: Update project dependencies.
-- `lint`: Run ESLint on TypeScript files and report unused directives.
+- `lint`: Run ESLint.
-- `lint & fix`: Run ESLint on TypeScript files, fix issues, and report unused directives.
+- `lint & fix`: Run ESLint and fix issues.
 - `build`: Build the project using TypeScript and Vite.
 - `build-preview`: Preview the built project using Vite.
 - `clean`: Remove the build directory.